TypeScript Patterns I Reused in This Codebase

 Why Patterns Matter

 As I learn TypeScript more deeply, I keep finding patterns that make code safer and easier to reason about.
-These are the ones I currently reach for most often.
+These are the ones I currently reach for most often, with examples pulled from this site's codebase so the snippets use concrete imports, not toy foo/bar placeholders.

 Discriminated Unions